monatemedia/python-django-achievementhq/README.md

 [![Posts Create Screen Shot][posts-create-screenshot]](https://example.com)

+Posts are organised on a timeline:

 [![Posts Timeline Screen Shot][posts-timeline-screenshot]](https://example.com)

 Logged in users can make and delete their comments on their own and other users achievement posts:

 [![Comments Screen Shot][comments-screenshot]](https://example.com)

+Comments are organised on a timeline by post:

 [![Comments Timeline Screen Shot][comments-timeline-screenshot]](https://example.com)